angeljuarez77/redux-todo/README.md

 /* Action Creators
  *
- * Action Creators are just functions that compose a JS object and then return the said JS object
+ * Action Creators are just functions that compose a JS object adnd then return the said JS object
  * The objects they build NEED a property called "type"
  * The rest is up to your discretion.
 */